BattletechModders/SkillBasedInit/README.md

 * Mechwarriors with the High Spirits tag gain a +2 initiative bonus.
 Mechwarriors with the Low Spirits tag suffer a -2 initiative penalty.
 * Mechwarriors that are Inspired by Morale or Fury gain a bonus between +1 to +3.
 * Any chassis or component that modifies the **BaseInititiative** of the unit should be honored.
 This value is normalized against the expected values for the weight classes (light=2, medium=3, heavy=4, assault=5).
 * Units that are attacked in melee suffer an initiative penalty.
 For every 5 tons of difference between the attacker and target, the target suffers a -1 init malus if the attacker is heavier.
 If the target is heavier, they will only suffer a -1 penalty.
 Units with the Juggernaught skill (AbilityDefGu5) will multiply this malus by a small amount.
 This penalty is cumulative so a target that's repeatedly attacked by multiple heavy units can be reduced to the lowest initiative level.
+This penalty is reduced by the 0.05% for each point of Guts the pilot has.
+* Units that reserve lose a random amount of initiative, between 2 and 7 phases.

 ## Planned